neomantic-zz/arche/design.md

 # Arche Design

-Arche's list of entry points is provides in the generic hal+json hypermedia format.
-The URLs are available on the root of the Arche service.
-If environmental variable BASE_URI has been set to "http://arche.host", then a GET request to the root with the `application/hal+json` `Accept` header returns the following response.
+Arche provides a list entry points in the generic hal+json hypermedia format.
+The document is accessible via a GET request to the the root URL of the Arche service.
+If the environmental variable BASE_URI has been set to "http://arche.host", then a GET request to the root with the `application/hal+json` `Accept` header returns the following response.

 ``` json